top of page

 A man has a heavy barbell across his shoulders with Jesus standing behind him.
 This represents God supplying the wisdom to do difficult jobs

-Principle 1 – Do your homework
+Principle 1 - When Facing Intimidating Assignments, Do Your Homework

 Nehemiah was not a plumber who knew how to fix a leak.
 He was the king’s food and drink tester.
 For the challenge he faced, he needed a different set of skills.